One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 What Data Can You Get in Google Search Console?

-Before you jump in and start using GSC, it is important to understand a few of the terms and metrics.
+Before you jump in and start using Google Search Console, it is important to understand a few of the terms and metrics.
 Go to the performance tab and you should see four metrics and some colorful graphs.

 Note: each of the metrics boxes is clickable so you can toggle on and off what you see.